exusiaiwei/exusiaiwei1.github.io/_pages/about.md

 ---

-# Welcome to my personal academic website!

-I am Wei Zichao, a passionate seeker of knowledge, dedicated to exploring and innovating in the field of linguistics.
+I am Wei Zichao, a passionate seeker of knowledge, dedicated to exploring and innovating in the field of **linguistics**.

-I hope we can achieve the greatness of Nicolas Bourbaki.
+I hope we can achieve the greatness of **Nicolas Bourbaki**.

 ### Personal Profile
-I am a graduate of the class of 2019 from the School of Literature at Wuhan University, with a major in linguistics.
+I am a graduate of the class of 2019 from the School of Literature at **Wuhan University**, with a major in linguistics.
+My GPA is 3.68/4.

 I also have a strong interest in natural sciences and mathematics.

-I am currently applying for research assistant positions.
+I am currently applying for **RA**(research assistant) positions.

 ### Research Interests

 My research primarily focuses on the following areas:

 - Quantitative Linguistics
 - Psycholinguistics (Eye-tracking)